Set0z/tg-media-snatcher-bot/README.md

 In the bot settings, enable the `"Business Mode"` parameter

 Add your bot to the necessary chats using `Telegram Premium` features

+## How to get media

+In order for the bot to send you a disappearing message, you must reply to it in the chat to which the bot is connected and running

+### `🚨 Do not look at the message until you reply!`

+If the message timer starts counting down, the bot will not be able to send it to you!